 Inspired by what had happened in Scotland, she decided to try it herself in March and the money was raised within four weeks once a crowdfunding website went live.

 “I would never have had this idea myself but when I heard about it, I thought wouldn’t it be nice to do this in Sheffield?
 It became one of those ideas that didn’t go away.
 It was amazing, by the end of the first 48 hours of the campaign, we were 50 per cent of the way to our target.”

 In Bradford, French teacher Vicky Cooke has been leading a campaign to raise £1,300 to get the book into all of the city’s primary schools – supported by The Grove Bookshop in Ilkley, which has donated five copies to the cause.
 “People of all ages will enjoy this enchanting book but I hope it will encourage a new generation of young readers to discover a love of language, art and the outside world,” she says.

-In Hull and East Yorkshire, efforts are being led by Yorkshire Wildlife Trustee and former school governor Paddy Hall.
+In Hull and East Yorkshire, efforts are being led by Yorkshire Wildlife Trustee and school governor Paddy Hall.
 He got his grandson a copy of the book for Christmas - only to find his wife had got him the same present.

 “I thought this is a brilliant book and should be everywhere,” he says.
 “It just touched a real nerve to hear the junior dictionary had lost a whole lot of words and were replacing them with things like ‘blog’.

 “For kids to be in touch with the natural world, they need the language to describe it.”